 Obligations related to the general obligation school building and refunding bonds are payable in varying amounts through 2030.
-The District receives federal interest subsidies of approximately 91.5% on the Series 2010A Qualified School Construction Bonds, 35% on the Series 2010B Build America Bonds and 97.5% on the Series 2011A Qualified Zone Academy Bonds.
+The District received federal interest subsidies of approximately 91.5% on the Series 2010A Qualified School Construction Bonds, 35% on the Series 2010B Build America Bonds and 97.5% on the Series 2011A Qualified Zone Academy Bonds.
 These federal subsidies are netted against interest expense.
+The 2010A and 2010B have been defeased.
 In March 2013, pursuant to the Balanced Budget and Emergency Deficit Control Act of 1985, as amended, the overall interest rate subsidy was reduced by 8.7%.
 On September 30, 2013, a revision was made amending the interest subsidy reduction by 7.2%.
 This rate reduction became effective on October 1, 2013.
-On October 1, 2014, a revision was made amending the interest subsidy reduction became effective on October 1, 2014.
-On August 5, 2015, a revision was made amending the interest subsidy reduction by 6.8%.
-This rate reduction became effective on October 1, 2016, a revision was made amending the interest subsidy reduction by 6.9%.
+On October 1, 2014, a revision was made amending the interest subsidy reduction by 7.3%.
+This rate reduction became effective on October 1, 2015, a revision was made amending the interest subsidy reduction became effective on October 1, 2015.
+On October 1, 2016, a revision was made amending the interest subsidy reduction by 6.9%.
 This rate reduction became effective on October 1, 2016.